 Perform maintenance and administrative tasks as directed

-Tours of the trainer are scheduled on Fridays, Saturdays and Sundays.
-Volunteers are asked to work at least two shifts per month with a year commitment.
+Tours of the trainer are scheduled on Fridays, Saturdays, and Sundays.
+Volunteers are asked to work at least two shifts per month with a one-year commitment.
 The minimum age requirement is 18.
 Training will be provided.

 Education and Work Experience:

 Interest in space, flight, engineering, history or museums